florianthom/BusinessModelDigitalHealthBackend/README.md

 # HealthCareCareerBackend

 Web-App to explore and build business-model-pattern for your business in public health care.
 Create projects, manage your business-model-canvases and get inspired by existing patterns to support you in creating your own new business or scale / expand your current business.
-A demonstration of the full app can be found on [netlify].
 This Project is all about the back-end part of the project.
 The front-end part can be found  [here].

 ## Prerequisites
 * Node v12+